 Hurricanes and Other Disasters: Employment Related FAQs

-This list of frequently asked questions was originally prepared by the law firm of Fisher & Phillips LLP in 2005, in response to Hurricanes Katrina, Rita and Wilma.
+This list of frequently asked questions was originally prepared by the law firm of Fisher Phillips in 2005, in response to Hurricanes Katrina, Rita and Wilma.
 In the wake of other potential hurricanes, severe weather and other catastrophes we have updated and expanded it.

 This article addresses many employment-related issues facing employers in the wake of hurricane-related disasters; consequently, in addition to federal laws, we also focus on certain state laws, especially those in the Gulf Coast area.
 Nevertheless, the information here is of more widespread applicability than just Hurricane Gustav, and may be helpful following any unexpected natural catastrophe.